 New legislation means that if you are 19 years of age and want to ride bigger motorcycles you need to spend at least 2 years on an A2 licence before you can take your test to move on to a more powerful bike.
 If not you have to wait until you are 24 years old before you can apply for your full cat A licence.

-The A2 licence is a restricted licence which allows its holders to ride medium-sized motorcycles.
+The A2 licence is a restricted licence that allows its holders to ride medium-sized motorcycles.

 A2 licence holders can ride medium motorcycles up to 35 kW, with a power to weight ratio not more than 0.2 kW per kg and not derived from a vehicle more than twice its power.
 The Driving Standards Agency (DSA) have a list of eligible bikes to take an A2 test on, which will continue to grow as more manufacturers release bikes in line with the new legislation.
 Some bikes on the list require a restriction in order to meet the requirements.